Zhong Fu (Inner Truth)

 and wisdom another. –Decimus Junius Juvenalis

 Reading at a Glance: As one of the last principles in the Book of Changes, the development of Inner Truth is perhaps the core message of this entire book.
-Like Kung Fu which carefully develops the physical and mental in harmony, Zhong Fu has a similar message about how the inner and outer worlds align.
+Like Kung Fu, which carefully develops the physical and mental in harmony, Zhong Fu has a similar message about how the inner and outer worlds align.
 In the introduction to the Book of Changes, we are told to treat each principle as our parents.
 We learn from nature and discover the part of us that is unchanging and thriving within.
 Tao active in the individual is called Te.
 It is our inner blueprint or design which we will evolve to become.
 In fact, much of life is an opportunity to peel away the layers of conformity that keep us from being who we are meant to be.
 Inner Truth is a perspective where we stand upon the firm soil of our unique nature and observe events for how they are coaxing our inner nature forward.
 In acupuncture, Zhong Fu is the Lung 1 point called the Inner Treasury and we see how the development of Inner Truth is the realization of the wellspring within.
 We move into life and are buffeted about by the activity, following others, misreading the signs and casting judgment.
 At some point we can become lost.
 What will it take to return you to your authenticity?
 What is needed to allow you to quiet the mind of worry and see the beauty of Grace unfolding in each moment?
 One word: Cultivation.
 The underlying cause of Small Exceeding suggested flying under the radar, tending to the small things and reducing visibility.
 But now it is time to go out and test your vision while interacting with others.
 Experience leads us toward what is needed at different times to reveal us to ourselves.
 If you are centered in Te and observant but not reactive, life seems to flow more gently.
-If you believe you must be like others, life will prod you back upon your path which can feel uncomfortable if you are unwilling to go there.
+If you believe you must be like others, life will prod you back upon your path, which can feel uncomfortable if you are unwilling to go there.
 Nourishing Vision as the hidden influence appears in many of the hexagrams because we must go forward and we must also take time to turn within.
 This is what happens when we dream.
 We have experiences and place judgments upon them that are sometimes incorrect.
-Ego would have us constantly avoiding any threat to how it upholds the status quo or its constant pursuit of comfort and stroking.
+Ego would have us constantly avoiding any threat to how it upholds the status quo, or its constant pursuit of comfort and stroking.
 If you observe nature you will see that finding protection to remain stagnant is not an option.
 All things in life are growing and all things are evolving from the blueprint or seed within.
 No matter what is unfolding around you, take time out to ensure that you are being true to yourself.
+Nothing can hide from nature.
 React less and simply be responsive.
 As the image of an arrow hitting the center of a target and a bird’s claw encircling a hatchling, Zhong Fu offers the idea of both, capture and protection.
 By holding to your center, you will always hit the mark.

 Throw the rock -